 It’s what we now refer to as Cauliflower Gnocchi and Penne Pasta Pesto (Ok, the name is lame, but the dish is delish!).

 After dinner, my dad asked for the recipe.
-Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto is for you.
+Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto are for you.

 Additional Information about Cauliflower Gnocchi and where to shop

 As of October 2018, the only store I know that sells frozen cauliflower gnocchi is Trader Joe’s.
-If you don’t live near Trader Joe’s, I’ve found an easy cauliflower gnocchi recipe at Delish.
+If you don’t live near Trader Joe’s, I’ve found an easy, homemade cauliflower gnocchi recipe.

 If you like simple gluten-free pasta dishes like this one, you’ll also enjoy the